dask/dask/docs/source/spec.rst

 Specification
 =============

-We represent a computation as a directed acyclic graph of tasks with data dependencies.
-Dask is a specification to encode such a graph using ordinary Python data structures, namely dicts, tuples, functions, and arbitrary Python values.
+Dask is a specification to encode a graph -- specifically, a directed acyclic graph of tasks with data dependencies -- using ordinary Python data structures, namely dicts, tuples, functions, and arbitrary Python values.

 Definitions
 -----------

-A **dask graph** is a dictionary mapping data-keys to values or tasks.
+A **dask graph** is a dictionary mapping data-keys to values or tasks:

 .. code-block:: python